SjDuque/EXG-Hands/README.md

 ## ✅ TODO

-- [ ] Make each server/client threadable
+- [ ] Make each non-gui server/client threadable
+- [ ] Make each gui server/client a QT Widget
 - [ ] Create a unified launcher for all services
 - [ ] Combine training and real-time inference with mode toggle